deconf/Analytics-Insights/readme.txt

 == Changelog ==

 = 4.5.1 =
-- Bug Fix: analytics icons get added to all custom columns
+- Bug Fix: analytics icons get added to all custom columns, reported by [FTRINITE](https://wordpress.org/support/profile/ftrinite)
-- Bug Fix: unable to switch tabs in plugin options for some languages
+- Bug Fix: unable to switch tabs in plugin options for some languages, reported by [Hinaloe](https://github.com/hinaloe)

 = 4.5 =
 - Requirements: WordPress 3.5 and above